My Girlfriend (TV series): Synopsis

 When Ding Xiaorou was 15 years old, some accidental misunderstanding had her believe that she would never find true love in her life.
 Until she met Chi Xin.
 Things happened and two young hearts got gradually drawn to each other.

+The story is also about a man who is unable to carry an extraordinarily light woman.
+But through his insecurities, inevitably deflects his shortcomings.